YASSINE-AA/HP_Pavillion_Gaming_EFI_Sonoma/README.md

 ## Post-Installation

 1. **Copy OpenCore to Internal Drive**:
-   - Mount your EFI partition and copy the OpenCore EFI folder to the internal drive.
+   - Mount your EFI partition and copy the OpenCore EFI folder to the internal drive. (tip: if your efi partition is called "NO NAME" change the name to anything else for the grub to work).
 2. **Adjust Display Settings**:
    - For optimal performance, configure the display and resolution settings.